froz9/MolNetEnhancerMod/README.md

 ![Captura de pantalla 2025-03-24 140239](https://github.com/user-attachments/assets/cdef1a8a-4e9e-49c9-9f07-4473d1229d48)

-6. Replace the ID's from your work in the corresponding place
+6. Replace the IDs from your work in the corresponding place

 ![Captura de pantalla 2025-03-24 140345](https://github.com/user-attachments/assets/be9a9609-c34e-412c-b714-2a8ad623e209)

 7. Run the code as usual until line #113

 8. Line 113 will generate TSV files in your working directory.
-Each run in the Classyfire web app needs less than 1000 features, so if you have more than 1000 features, the code will divide the features into multiple TSV files containing less than 1000 per file
+Each run in the Classyfire web app needs fewer than 1000 features, so if you have more than 1000 features, the code will divide the features into multiple TSV files containing fewer than 1000 features per file

 ![Captura de pantalla 2025-03-24 141340](https://github.com/user-attachments/assets/b011fde4-af18-4ab1-9c3c-0e410ad1508c)